 Copenhagen seemed perfect as a starting point by being one of the ten most costly cities in the world to live in.
 This puts pressure on many, but especially the younger generations – our future, who have managed to get accepted into a higher education at the university, which are typically located centrally in the cities.
 Every year thousands of newly enrolled students wind up on the student housing office’s official list of people in urgent need of a place to live.
 It is a well-known fact that the real problem by far exceeds the official registration; a situation that, by all standards, is completely unacceptable.

 Kim Loudrup was introduced to the world renowned architect Bjarke Ingels through a

-mutual friend, and It took the visionary architect less than 3 minutes to see the need and the potential for the concept.
-He immediately added a 4 dimension in the design – to what is today known as the URBAN RIGGER version 1.0
+mutual friend, and it took the visionary architect less than 3 minutes to see the need and the potential for the concept.
+He immediately added a fourth dimension to the design – to what is known today as the URBAN RIGGER Version 1.0.

-The floating student residence URBAN RIGGER, is a private initiative in response to the unacceptable student housing situation.
+The floating student residence, URBAN RIGGER, is a private initiative created as a response to the unacceptable student housing situation.
 The first full scale URBAN RIGGER was delivered

 in the summer 2016, in Copenhagen, as the first of a potential fleet of mobile, sustainable dwellings for students, refugees and others in urgent need of a home.

 “The young people who get accepted into higher educations today are the same people that the world will rely on, facing the unprecedented global challenges that lie ahead.
 Essential basic drivers of the student migration, such as the availability of centralized, sustainable and affordable student housing, is not only elemental, but cardinal in the quest to inspire and attract the best and the brightest to conquer the challenges of our exciting but fragile future.” – Bjarke Ingels

 Do you have any questions?

 Please visit our “Contact”-page by pressing the button below: